LiskHQ/lisk-token-claim/README.md

 ### [Tree Builder](packages/tree-builder)

-Builds Merkle Tree from a snapshot and computes Merkle Root.
+Builds a Merkle Tree from a snapshot and computes the Merkle Root.

 ### [Claim Backend](packages/claim-backend)

 Perform as a backend server, compatible with JSON RPC 2.0 Standard.

-The database is using PostgreSQL
+The database is using PostgreSQL.

 ## Setup and Installation